-If an emergency occurs during the design, planning, construction, maintenance or operation phases of a project, an electricity transmission company may require immediate access to land without prior notice in order to meet its safety or other legal or regulatory obligations.
-This Exercising a statutory power to gain access to land in such circumstances action is consistent with an electricity transmission company's legal rights and obligations, including the Act, the Electricity Safety Act 1998 (Vic), Electricity Industry (Residual Provisions) Act 1993 (Vic), national technical and safety regulation, and relevant easement terms and conditions.
+If an emergency occurs during construction, maintenance or operation, an electricity transmission company may require immediate access to land without prior notice in order to meet its safety obligations.
+This action is consistent with the Act, the Electricity Safety Act 1998, national technical and safety regulation, and relevant easement terms and conditions.

-As soon as practicable after the emergency access occurs, the electricity transmission company is expected to provide affected landowners and parties with a legal interested in the affected land with details of the access.
+As soon as practicable after the emergency access occurs, the electricity transmission company is expected to provide affected landowners and parties interested in land with details of the access.
 This must include information on the time, duration and purpose of access.

-Expectations of landowners and parties interested in land
+2. Expectations of landowners and parties interested in land

-Landowners and parties with a legal interested in the affected land are critical partners and stakeholders with electricity transmission companies in the delivery of major energy projects.
+Landowners and parties interested in land are critical partners and stakeholders with electricity transmission companies in the delivery of major energy projects.
 They also play a major role in provision of essential transmission services.

-Cooperation and acceptable workable-SOE outcomes are more likely to be achieved where landowners:
+Cooperation and acceptable workable outcomes are more likely to be achieved where landowners:

-- liaise with the electricity transmission company in good faith - provide responses to electricity transmission company requests or notices with minimum delay - respect the rights and activities of the electricity transmission company, and provide reasonable access - promptly notify the electricity transmission company of any damage to property caused by the company - engage in negotiations with the electricity transmission company to determine appropriate conduct and compensation arrangements - ensure that those present on their land do not impede the electricity transmission company's authorised activities and do not, in any circumstances, jeopardise the physical or personal safety of any authorised representative of the transmission company.
+- liaise with the electricity transmission company in good faith - provide responses to electricity transmission company requests or notices with minimum delay - respect the rights and activities of the electricity transmission company, and provide reasonable access - promptly notify the electricity transmission company of any damage to property caused by the company - engage in negotiations with the electricity transmission company to determine appropriate conduct and compensation arrangements - ensure that those present on their land do not impede the electricity transmission company's authorised activities.